 - Topical treatments that work from the outside in, lessening your pain

-To get an accurate diagnosis, appropriate treatment and a management plan, you need to consult with the best pain management team in New Jersey.
-Contact Dr. Freeman the best pain doctor in NJ, team at Redefine Healthcare to receive the treatment that gets you back into the game.
-Get fit and healthy for a long active life.
+To get an accurate diagnosis, appropriate treatment, and a management plan, you need to consult with the best pain management team in New Jersey.
+Contact Dr. Freeman, the best pain doctor in NJ, and the team at Redefine Healthcare to receive the treatment that gets you back into the game.
+Get fit and healthy for long active life.

 In-network, tier-one facility

 Central & Northern NJ

 24 hour turnaround on needed notes and documentation